ENGL 632-001, MW 1:00 PM - 2:15 PM, HLG 305

 You will write one book review, following the JAF format, on a text of your choosing.
 Please see me if you are having any difficulty in deciding upon a book.
 (Book reviews are also a great way to get published.)
 Both the reviews and the profiles above will be compiled into a seminar publication.

 Because of the nature of this course, I forego the most familiar of all course assignment genres, the seminar paper, and instead ask you to imagine a project, of a size and scope to be decided, and to sketch out what resources you will need.
+(See this guide to lit reviews for a basic template.)
 (40%)

 In the first unit of this course, we will examine the emergence of two ideas that are still very powerful in our time: the Enlightenment’s privileging of rationality and the counter-Enlightenment’s attempt to recover humanity through nationalism.
 Both were an attempt to reveal, and/or encourage, common cultural underpinnings to states ruled separately.